-Whole Foods tells us they'll give a "whole case" discount of 10 percent when customers buy the entire case.
+Whole Foods tells us they'll give a "whole case" discount of 10% when customers buy the entire case.
 Yes, this includes cases of wine!
 Note that you'll now have to buy all of one flavor to get the discount, rather than being able to mix and match.

 Buy wine on sale

-While we're on the topic of wine, Whole Foods does a seasonal "Top 10 Wine" programs where the store sells some hard-to-find wines for less than $20 a bottle.
+While we're on the topic of wine, Whole Foods does a seasonal "Top 10 Wine" program where the store sells some hard-to-find wines for less than $20 a bottle.
 In fact, some of these artisan wines come in at under $10 a bottle.
-If you've got any leftover after #WineWendsday, here's 5 tips for Cooking with Wine; you're welcome.
+If you've got any leftover after #WineWendsday, here are 5 Tips for Cooking with Wine.

 Go in with a list

 As in Bring Your Own Bags!
-If you live in a city that has bag tax of a nickel or a dime, this is probably a no-brainer.
-But you can actually get a 10 cent rebate from Whole Foods for bringing your own grocery tote.
+If you live in a city that has a bag tax of a nickel or a dime, this is probably a no-brainer.
+But you can get a 10 cent rebate from Whole Foods for bringing your own grocery tote, too.

 Shop on a full stomach